Apache Kafka - K8s

 By default, when scaling-out a Kafka cluster, partitions allocated to the original brokers are not reallocated to make use of any new storage volumes and brokers, which can result in over-provisioning of resources.
 The inverse is also true when scaling-in, which can result in under-replicated partitions at best, and permanent data loss at worst.

-To address this, we can make use of LinkedIn’s Cruise Control, which is bundled as part of the Charmed Kafka Snap and rock.
+To address this, we can make use of LinkedIn’s Cruise Control, which is bundled as part of the Charmed Apache Kafka Snap and rock.

 At a high level, Cruise Control is made up of the following five components: